nf-core/website/sites/docs/src/content/docs/guidelines/regulatory/overview.md

 ### General requirements

-- You should define upfront the functional requirements of your pipeline.
+- Define the functional requirements of your pipeline upfront
-- Maintain a comprehensive list of any outside dependencies (tools, references, utilized public information)
+- Maintain a comprehensive list of any outside dependencies (tools, references, utilized public information, ...)
-- Verify the infrastructure requirements needed to run your pipeline consistently.
-Make sure you have the necessary resources to meet the minimal established computational performance. --> consider this out of scope, this is computer systems validation (CSV) - different topic maybe?
-TODO rephrase --> maybe also make a disclaimer in the intro that infraustrcutre validation is not part
+- Verify infrastructure requirements for consistent and timely pipeline execution.
+Note: Infrastructure validation itself falls under Computerized Systems Validation (CSV) and is out of scope for this document.

 ### Versioning